retkowsky/Azure-OpenAI-demos/README.md

 ## New content (10-Jan-2024)

 🔥New!
-Generic Azure Open AI GPT-4 Turbo with Vision demos:
+Generic Azure OpenAI GPT-4 Turbo with Vision demos:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/gpt4-V">Go to demo</a>
 <br>
 🔥New!
 Build your images copilot retail description products demo using Azure Open AI GPT-4 Turbo with Vision: